asadhameed/react-native-course/01 navigationBetweenScreen/README.md

 # working with Content and List Building

 This exercise helps to understand the concept of React Native.
-How react-native can run in mobile and emulator.
-Key concepts:- Flat list, components, NavigationContainer, createStackNavigator,
+How can Navigating Users Between Screens ?
+TouchableOpacity and Button concept

 ## Available Scripts